maroskukan/packer-cookbook/README.md

 ## Introduction

 Packer automates the creation of customized images in a repeatable manner.
+It supports multiple platforms including AWS, Azure, GCP, Openstack, VMware, Docker.

+### Use Cases

+- Create Golden Images across platforms and environments
+- Establishes an Image Factory Based on New Commits for Continous Delivery
+- Automate Your Monthly Patching For New/Existing Workloads
+- Create Immutable Infrastructure Using Packer in CI/CD Pipeline

+### Benefits

+- Version Controlled
+- Consistent Images
+- Automates Everything

 ## Documentation